 I love making book lists!
 This is an updated version of my previous book lists with new additions at the beginning of each category.
-2016 was not a big reading year for me, but I did discover plenty of great new (to us) children’s books!
+The links in this post are Amazon affiliate links, and when you make a purchase through any of them we earn a small percentage.
+Thank you!

 The Winthrop Woman was my big fiction read of 2016.
 I loved it!